tfpf/graph-plot/README.md

 * jump discontinuities (like those in the graph of _y_ = sgn _x_).

 A vertical line is automatically drawn at each point of discontinuity.
 This is simply a result of the plotting algorithm used by graph plotters.

-However, CustomPlot ensures that these superfluous vertical lines are erased.
-As a side-effect, sometimes, functions with a very large magnitude of slope are also partially erased.
-If you face this problem, increase the value of `maximum_diff` in the file `customplot.py` until you get satisfactory results.

-Conversely, if you find unwanted vertical lines in your plot, try decreasing said value.
+If this happens in your plot, try using the `sanitise_discontinuous` function (you can find the code in `customplot.py`).
+Use a value of `maximum_diff` which gives you satisfactory results.